UnickSoft/FFMpeg-decode-example/README.md

 # FFMpeg-decode-example

 Example how to use ffmpeg to decode video file.
-Link to article about [decode with FFMpeg](http://unick-soft.ru/article.php?id=14)
+Link to article about [decode with FFMpeg](http://unick-soft.ru/article.php?id=14).
+[Russian article](http://unick-soft.ru/article.php?id=10).

 Example shows you the basic FFmpeg functions.
 Sample program opens video file and stores to a disk first 50 frames.
 You can change descriptions to setup program: